Privacy Policy

 Links to Other Websites

 If you are accessing this Privacy Policy via our website, our website may contain links to other websites.
 We do not have any control over those websites and we are not responsible for the protection and privacy of any personal information which you provide whilst visiting those websites.
-Those websites will not be governed by this Privacy Policy and we recommend that you seek out their privacy policy when redirected to a third party website to ensure that you are aware of how they may use your personal information.
+Those websites are not governed by this Privacy Policy.

 Changes to This Privacy Policy